worldmaking/digm5520/nodejs.md

 To make it visible beyond the local network, on the internet as a whole, you may need to configure your router quite a bit.
 But it's probably much simpler to set up a free account on a service like [Heroku](#heroku).

+## Three.js in your static site

+You can pretty much copy from your code on Stackblitz and paste into a static file in your project's public folder.

+And unlike Stackblitz, now you can load local assets like GLTF, images, etc. from the same folder.

+However, for running WebXR, you will run into trouble because the WebXR spec is only permitted on secure HTTPS, while the standard express localhost site is unsecure HTTP.
+See notes below.
 ## WS

 Serving HTML pages is fine enough for passive experiences, but what if you want something more dynamic -- where the browser and the Node 'server' are talking to each other continuously?
 Here, [WebSockets](https://en.wikipedia.org/wiki/WebSocket) can help.
 They are a bi-directional message-passing network protocol (not the only such thing, but a very commonly-supproted one) which can sit upon the HTTP protocol.
 It works on most browsers already.
 To use them in Node.js, we need another library.
 [Try this one](https://github.com/websockets/ws):